masud001/fametonic/README.md

 - I already implemented Mobile navbar, but as for the design i make it hidden. you can remove "hidden" class from `Header component` `drawer` and `backdrop` elements. i commented it to `Header Component`

+## Content Image

+- I used WEBP image format for page speed optimization. this image is little fade from original png image.
+PNG image size is much bigger than WEBP image.

+- I use separate image for content and logo Desktop and mobile both.

 ## LightHouse Report

 - ### Desktop Report